ESRD Network 13

 GRIEVANCE COMMITTEE INTERNAL PROCESS

-When a grievance is received at the Network office written notification must be sent to the complainant with fifteen (15) calendar days.
-It is incumbent upon the Grievance Subcommittee to conduct a professional, impartial, timely and thorough investigation.
-In some cases the Committee may also provide suggested resolution options and or request an Improvement Plan from the facility involved.
+When a grievance is received at the Network office written notification will be sent to the complainant within five (5) calendar days.
+It is incumbent upon the Grievance Committee to conduct a professional, impartial, timely and thorough investigation.
+In some cases the Committee may also provide suggested resolution options and or request a Corrective Action Plan or an Improvement Plan from the facility involved.
 A findings letter/report will be generated at the conclusion of all investigative activities.
-These findings will be forwarded to the complainant after the facility has been offered an opportunity to comment.
-The facility comment period may be up to thirty (30) days.
+The facility will receive the findings report thirty (30) days prior to the patient findings letter and will have fifteen (15) days to provided comment to the patient findings report.
 The final findings report will be sent to the complainant accompanied by any comments provided by the facility.
 If the facility chooses to comment, the comments will be included in the findings report in the exact form and content received at the Network office.
 All Network Grievance Committee activities with the complainant will conclude within ninety (90) days of grievance initiation.
-If the facility is requested to submit an Improvement Plan, this activity may be on going as determined by circumstances of the case.
+If the facility is requested to submit a Corrective Action or an Improvement Plan, this activity may be ongoing as determined by circumstances of the case.
+All Corrective Action or Improvement Plans will utilize concepts of rapid cycle improvement with designated timelines and reports to the Network.

 FACILITY OR OTHER SOURCE GRIEVANCES